JayeshJadhav3010/CSS_Photograph_Project/README.md

 # CSS Photograph Project
-In this project using html and css a webpage is create.
+In this project using html and css a webpage is created.